daattali/beautiful-jekyll/README.md

-layout      | What type of page this is (recommended options are `page`, `post`, or `minimal`) title       | Page or blog post title subtitle    | Short description of page or blog post js          | List of local JavaScript files to include in the page (eg. `/js/mypage.js`) ext-js      | List of external JavaScript files to include in the page (eg. `//cdnjs.cloudflare.com/ajax/libs/underscore.js/1.8.2/underscore-min.js`) css         | List of local CSS files to include in the page
+layout      | What type of page this is (recommended options are `page`, `post`, or `minimal`) title       | Page or blog post title subtitle    | Short description of page or blog post comments    | If you want do add Disqus comments to a specific page, use `comments: true`.
+Comments are automatically enabled on blog posts, to turn comments off for a specific post, use `comments: false`.
+Comments only work if you set your Disqus id in the _config.yml file. js          | List of local JavaScript files to include in the page (eg. `/js/mypage.js`) ext-js      | List of external JavaScript files to include in the page (eg. `//cdnjs.cloudflare.com/ajax/libs/underscore.js/1.8.2/underscore-min.js`) css         | List of local CSS files to include in the page